-When you really stop to consider it, the only followers Riddle ever had were the ones that he had lured into his “cult of personality” when they were either kids themselves, or independent youngsters no more than post-adolescent, or who were such “outsiders” who really had nothing much to lose the way the wizarding world was set up.
+When you really stop to consider it, the only followers Riddle ever had were the ones that he had lured into his “cult of personality” when they were either kids themselves, or independent youngsters no more than post-adolescent levels of maturity.
+Or else they were disenfranchised elements who were such “outsiders” they really had nothing much to lose the way the wizarding world was set up.
 Everyone else had been either bullied or bewitched into playing along.

 That his human followers were primarily the descendants of Dark Arts-practicing families only indicates that these were the children most vulnerable to the lure of the sort of path that Riddle claimed to offer.
 And you will notice that over the course of the 2 generations that he cast his shadow, he has reeled in almost every single one of those followers before they were out of their teens.
 The creature preys on children.
 And he is not their friend.
 And he does not mean them well.

 And I think that, insofar as it regarded the loyalties of Severus Snape, any indications to the contrary that JKR inferred to us in her pre-DHs interviews were no more than an indication that until the final book was out, she was determined that the reader should continue to approach anything in the series strictly from a Harry-centric viewpoint.
 On or off the page.

 We already got a hint of this kind of deliberate manipulation in...
 I think it may have been the Albert Hall interview of some years back, when, in answer to the question of why Dumbledore would not give Snape the DADA position, she effectively hinted exactly the same excuse that Snape later handed the Black sisters in the Spinner’s End chapter of HBP.
 That Dumbledore was afraid the DADA position might prove to be “too great a temptation” for Snape.